7 Steps to Break Free Live Your Best Life & Change the World

 Regrets for not living a better life, your best life, and make the world a better place.

-People who do embrace their special gifts and abilities who are active in passionately pursuing their purpose in life, they are not special people, they are people just like you and me, and they are also just like those who are not doing so.
+People who do embrace their special gifts and abilities and who are active in passionately pursuing their purpose in life are not special people; they are people just like you and me, and they are also just like those who are not doing so.
 Really, we are all the same.
 We all share the same potential.

-Sacrifices are made hard work is performed, with little or no support from your peers or the very people that you are trying to see benefit from your efforts.
-In many cases, making a commitment and following through on your calling or special purpose is a thankless effort, and you may even need to endure ridicule from friends, relatives, and onlookers, while you are doing the work that is necessary while following your vision.
+Sacrifices are made, and hard work is performed, with little or no support from your peers or the very people that you are trying to see benefit from your efforts.
+In many cases, making a commitment and following through on your calling or special purpose is a thankless effort, and you may even need to endure ridicule from friends, relatives, and onlookers while you are doing the work that is necessary when following your vision.

 This is the nature of people, and it’s no surprise that these committed high-achievers might harbor some bitterness toward those naysayers who disrespected them as they persevered to make it from where they were to where they are today.